8.50am: The Sinn Fein leader, Gerry Adams, and his team arrive at Stormont, saying: "It is now the day to do the deal ... it is decision day."

 10.30pm: Mr Adams emerges from the discussions to say decommissioning prior to the setting up of a power-sharing executive is not achievable.

-11.02pm: Mr Trimble reports that he has received no concrete proposal from Sinn Fein in the past few days of talks.
+11.02pm: Mr Trimble reports that he has received no concrete proposals from Sinn Fein in the course of the past few days of negotiations.